learnk8s/learnk8s.io/src/troubleshooting/content.md

 It means that most likely, the Ingress is misconfigured.

-Since the Ingress controller is a third-party component in the cluster, there are different debugging techniques depending on the type of Ingress controller.
+Since the Ingress controller being used is a third-party component in the cluster, there are different debugging techniques depending on the type of Ingress controller.

 But before diving into Ingress specific tools, there's something straightforward that you could check.